Nearly 1 in 5 drivers in Georgia does not have required auto insurance coverage.

 With fewer points on your record, more car insurance companies in Georgia will want you as a customer.

 Some companies cater to high-risk drivers specifically.
-For example, Direct Auto, on our list of the best auto insurance companies in Georgia, is ideal for people with violations on their driving record, as well as people with a poor credit score, which is also considered to be high risk.
+For example, Direct Auto, one of our picks for the best auto insurance companies in Georgia, is ideal for individuals with violations on their driving record, as well as those with a poor credit score, which is also considered a high-risk category.
 Direct Auto accepts not only people convicted for driving without insurance, but also those convicted for:

 Call AutoInsurance.com, and we’ll shop the market for you and find a provider that will accept you, even with a lapse in coverage.